-An arpeggiator it is a device which takes chords (From a MIDI keyboard, for example) and converts them into rapid sequences of notes, which can then be played through MIDI-compatible synthesizer hardware or software.
+As you are looking at this, it is likely you already know what an arpeggiator is, but if not here is a quick description...
+An arpeggiator is a device which takes chords (maybe played on a keyboard) and converts them into rapid sequences of notes, which can then be played through MIDI-compatible synthesizer hardware or software.
 Arpeggiation is a very common technique in electronica and chiptune music and is an excellent creative technique.
+You should note that ARPIE does not make any sound by itself, but rather outputs MIDI note information which can play a synth, sampler, software synth or other compatible sound module.

 View the user guide here